Good health and nutrition empower children, families, and communities, spurring them to live fuller, freer lives. Good health is transformative.

 We want every child to experience it.
 Children deserve—and have the right to—access to good health and nutrition.
-We want to see better access, lasting behavioural change, and to connect communities to what works so children and families can survive and thrive.
+We want to see better access, and lasting behavioural change, and connect communities to what works so children and families can survive and thrive.

-acutely malnourished children treated
+children treated for wasting

 A world where all children are healthy

-We are making progress.
-In Sierra Leone, we’ve helped severely malnourished children make a full recovery.
-We’ve fought against infection and disease in Zambia—training community health workers and families in prevention, and providing bed nets to protect children from malaria as they sleep.
-We’ve been courageous against injustice by challenging causes of early pregnancy in Swaziland and by enabling access to essential health services for Somali children.
+In Sierra Leone, we have helped severely malnourished children make a full recovery.
+We have fought against infection and disease in Zambia—training community health workers and families in prevention, and providing bed nets to protect children from malaria as they sleep.
+We have been courageous against injustice by challenging the causes of early pregnancy in Eswatini and by enabling access to essential health services for Somali children.

 We want to promote good hygiene and nutrition for children.
-We want to strengthen health systems to serve vulnerable people through distribution of medication and medical supplies.
+We want to strengthen health systems to serve vulnerable people through the distribution of medication and medical supplies.

 Good nutrition is an essential foundation for health and development, yet malnutrition continues to be the world’s most serious health problem and the single-biggest contributor to child mortality.

 Most newborn deaths can be prevented by mothers and community health workers carrying out healthy practices.

 Maternal and Child Health

-Providing newborns with optimal nutrition and the access to essential care ensures a healthy start in life.
-Maternal health is the most critical determinant of neonatal outcome, and a healthy newborn is the best promise for the future.
+Providing newborns with optimal nutrition and access to essential care ensures a healthy start in life.
+Maternal health is the most critical determinant of neonatal outcomes, and a healthy newborn is the best promise for the future.